-\This amount may be credited to another ASA tour departing within 12 months of the original tour you booked.
+\$500.00 of this amount (ie 50% of your deposit) may be credited to another ASA tour departing within 12 months of the original tour you booked.
 We regret, in this case early-bird discounts will not apply.

 We take the day on which you cancel as being that on which we receive written confirmation of cancellation.